-Weekly Situation update on the Yellow Fever outbreak in Western Equatoria State, South Sudan Situation Report Number 032
+Weekly Situation update on the Yellow Fever outbreak in Western Equatoria State, South Sudan Date: 20 March 2024 Situation Report Number 034

-(NPHL); 64 have been tested, and 04 were rejected because the samples were inadequate.

-- Twenty-three (23) were referred to the regional laboratory, Uganda Virus Research Institute (UVRI), Uganda, for further verification. - Only 03 samples of the 68 samples received and tested positive.
-Of the 03 samples, 02 were positive at the NPHL and 03 at UVRI. - The Ministry of Health deployed the EAC Mobile Lab in Yambio/Western Equatorial State for enhancing the Laboratory testing capacities and laboratory surveillance.
+- Eighty (80) samples have been tested among which, 68 samples at the National Public Health Laboratory (NPHL) and twelve (12) by the EAC Mobile laboratory stationed in Yambio county. - Of the 80 samples tested, 3 tested positive and the 77 samples tested negative. - Twenty-three (23) were referred to the regional laboratory, Uganda Virus Research Institute (UVRI), Uganda, for further verification. - The Ministry of Health deployed the EAC Mobile Lab in Yambio/Western Equatorial State for enhancing the Laboratory testing capacities and laboratory surveillance